How hard is it to verify a classical shadow?: Complexity of specific protocol classical shadows

 \subsection{MYZ classical shadow}

 Our hardness result is not limited to qubit translated systems.
 A recent protocol by Mao, Yi, and Zhu \cite{MYZ25} generalizes the local Clifford measurement framework to qudits of odd prime dimension $d$.
 Their protocol uses the ensemble $\mathcal{E} = \mathrm{Cl}(d)^{\otimes n}$, where $\mathrm{Cl}(d)$ is the single-qudit Clifford group, leading to snapshots that are tensor products of single-qudit operators.
-Each such operator is derived from one of the $d(d+1)$ single-qudit stabilizer states (for details see \cref{par:MYZ}).

-\begin{definition}[$\CSV_{\cfont{MYZ}}(d)$] The definition is the same as \cref{def:CSV}, only now the classical shadow has the structure dictated by the MYZ local-Clifford protocol on odd-prime $d$.
+Each such operator is derived from one of the $d(d+1)$ single-qudit stabilizer states (for details see \cref{par:MYZ}). \begin{definition}[$\CSV_{\cfont{MYZ}}(d)$] The definition is the same as \cref{def:CSV}, only now the classical shadow has the structure dictated by the MYZ local-Clifford protocol on odd-prime $d$.
 Concretely: \begin{itemize} \item Shadow $S$ consists of $L=\poly(n)$ strings.
-Each string is of the form $((\mu,b)_1,\ldots,(\mu,b)_n)$ with $\mu\in \mathbb{F}_d \cup \{\infty\}$ the measurement basis label and $b\in[d]$ the measurement outcome. \item $O$ is a set of $k$-local observables on $n$ qudits, for fixed $k=O(1)$. \item The recovery algorithm applies the inverse channel of the measurement protocol on $S$ to get the snapshots and then aggregates via MoM. \end{itemize} \end{definition} This protocol works for odd-prime $d$.
-Notice that we can always pad the local dimensions of our chain and add projector terms in our Hamiltonian and so we can trivially get a $\QMA$-completeness under Karp reductions result for a $d\ge8$-level $\iDCLDM$ problem. \begin{theorem} $\iDCLDM_{d=\text{odd prime}}\le\CSV_{\text{MYZ}}(d)$. \end{theorem} \begin{proof}[Proof sketch] The proof is analogous with \cref{thm:1DCLDM-CSV}, only here the local dimension of the qudits is an odd prime.
-To see that, let us first quickly summarize the differences of the two: \begin{itemize} \item \textbf{Single-site snapshot types ($\hat{\eta}$):} In MYZ local-Clifford ensemble, each site is measured in one of the $d+1$ stabilizer basis- the eigenbases of $Z$ and $XZ^t$ for $t\in[d]$.
-For basis label $\mu\in \mathbb{F}_d \cup \{\infty\}$ and outcome $b\in[d]$, the single-site snapshot operator is
+Each string is of the form $((\mu,b)_1,\ldots,(\mu,b)_n)$ with $\mu\in \mathbb{F}_d \cup \{\infty\}$ the measurement basis label and $b\in[d]$ the measurement outcome. \item $O$ is a set of $k$-local observables on $n$ qudits, for fixed $k=O(1)$. \item The recovery algorithm applies the inverse channel of the measurement protocol on $S$ to get the snapshots and then aggregates via MoM, subject to the range convention of \Cref{rem:range-convention}. \end{itemize} \end{definition} This protocol works for odd prime $d$.
+Notice that we can always pad the local dimensions of our chain and add projector terms in our Hamiltonian and so we can trivially get a $\QMA$-completeness under Karp reductions result for a $d\ge8$-level $\iDCLDM$ problem. \begin{theorem} For every fixed odd prime local dimension $d\ge 11$,$\;\;\iDCLDM_{d}\le\CSV_{\text{MYZ}}(d)$. \end{theorem} \begin{proof}[Proof sketch] The proof is analogous with \cref{thm:1DCLDM-CSV}, only here the local dimension of the qudits is an odd prime.
+Let us first quickly summarize the differences of the two: \begin{itemize} \item \textbf{Single-site snapshot types ($\hat{\eta}$):} In MYZ local-Clifford ensemble, each site is measured in one of the $d+1$ stabilizer basis- the eigenbases of $Z$ and $Z^tX$ for $t\in\F_d$.
+For basis label $\mu\in \mathbb{F}_d \cup \{\infty\}$ and outcome label $b\in\F_d$, the single-site snapshot operator is